wolfSSL/documentation/wolfSSL/src/chapter02.md

 \

 ##### Build and Deploy\
-To kick off the build of the image use the command.
+To kick off the build of the image use the following command.
 Then if using an sdcard, flash it to the card.
 \

 > ```